SYNCHRONIZATION

 Contents

-• News
+• Academy

-synchronization and timing in Video Broadcast
+Synchronization and Timing in Video Broadcast

 Audio video synchronization is essential for seamless switching between sources, especially in live production studios with multiple cameras that are capturing dynamic content.